jzombie/pipper/README.md

 - Install packages from a `requirements.txt` file.
 - Freeze installed packages to update the `requirements.txt` file.
 - Uninstall packages listed in the `requirements.txt` file.
+- Run a Python script within the virtual environment using `pipper run`.

 ## Usage